phasync/phasync/README.md

 Please contribute; we want asynchronous tools to work with:

  * A `Process` class, for running background processes using `proc_open()`.
 With a `Process` class, we could use a child `php` process to run functions that can't be made non-blocking, such as directory scans, dns lookups and so on.
 It can also be used to scale the application to utilize multiple CPU cores.
 Another use for such a class, is to run the `sqlite3` command as a separate process, allowing asynchronous queries to an sqlite3 database.

  * An asynchronous `MySQL` driver built on top of `mysqli` which supports everything needed for asynchronous database access.

  * A `TcpServer` class, for developing fast and concurrent TCP servers using  `stream_socket_server`.

    A `TcpServer` class should make developing TCP servers a breeze.
 See `phasync\TcpServer` for the work in progress.
 Combined with Channels, WaitGroups and Publishers, a lot of powerful services can be designed.

    This class will be the foundation for various methods for serving phasync applications as standalone and concurrent applications; `HttpServer` or `FastCGIServer`.

  * A `TcpClient` class which would simplify developing clients for important systems like `redis` or `memcached` that are also asynchronous.

  * A `HttpClient` using `TcpClient` for asynchronous and concurrent requests using `curl_multi_init`.

  * A `http://` and `https://` and `file://` stream wrapper for making these asynchronous.

-## Combine with your legacy code

-*phasync* is meticulously crafted to enhance your existing applications with powerful concurrency capabilities without requiring major architectural changes.
-The run() function initiates a coroutine and an event loop seamlessly within your current codebase, enabling you to add high-performance asynchronous operations.

 ### Example: Asynchronous File Processing in a Web Controller